Last updated: April 30, 2026

 Frequently Asked Questions

-Are landscaping services subject to sales tax in Washington?
+Are landscaping services taxable in Washington State?

-How much does it cost to start a landscaping business in Washington?
+What does it cost to start a landscaping business in Washington?

 More Washington Business Guides

-- How to Start a Daycare in Washington (2026)
+- How to Start a Daycare in Washington State (2026)

 Start a Landscaping Business Business in Other States